0xJuancito/erc20-contracts/README.md

 # Multichain ERC20

-Easily check ERC20 implementations on multiple chains.
+> Check ERC20 token implementations on multiple chains.

 🕵️ This is part of an on-going effort of auditing protocols on different chains.
 You can check [multichain-auditor](https://github.com/0xJuancito/multichain-auditor) to learn more.